Skip to main content

 Detailed Breakdown of Installation Costs

-• Materials: Typically priced between $10 to $120 per linear foot based on the liner type.
+• Materials: Usually $10 to $120 per linear foot, depending on the liner type.

-• Labor: Installation labor costs can range widely from $500 to $3,000, depending on the chimney’s complexity and size.
+• Labor: Installation labor runs anywhere from $500 to $3,000, based on how tall, wide, and complicated your chimney is.

-• Permits: Local permits can add $100 to $150+ to the overall price, varying by regional regulations.
+• Permits: Local permits can tack on $100 to $150+, and the exact amount shifts by jurisdiction.

 chimney liner cost chart of factors in denver